 Periodontal disease, also known as periodontitis or gum disease, is a condition that inflames supporting and surrounding soft tissues of the tooth.
 This also affects the jawbone when it is at a more severe stage of infection.

 The disease begins when a patient has gingivitis and that bacterium continues to infect the gums when toxins in the tooth irritate and inflame the gum tissues.
-The infection then colonizes in the gum pockets of the tooth, which makes it much harder for Dr. Andrew C. Dreyer, our periodontist, to clean and treat.
+The infection then colonizes in the gum pockets of the tooth, which makes it much harder for our periodontists to clean and treat.
 Once the condition becomes more progressive, it transforms into periodontal disease that eventually leads to the destruction of the connecting tissues and jaw bone.
 If it is not treated, it will result in teeth drifting, becoming loose, and eventually falling out.

 There are different types of periodontal disease that our team at the dental practice of Andrew C. Dreyer, DDS, MS treats.
 These include the following: